zzeniou86/tfl-tims/README.md

 ## TODO

 *   Provide API endpoint (to serve JSON)
+*   Write a better index.html
-*   Google Maps Index: Fetch new coordinates every couple seconds to add real-time updates.
+*   Google Maps: Fetch new coordinates every couple seconds to add real-time updates.
 *   Catch errors and handle them
 *   Use XML::SAX::Parser instead of XPATH for optimized parsing
 *   Use stubs and mocks for DisruptionsDocument.new and DisruptionsCache.fetch and .DisruptionsCache